 Get ready to rock and maybe do a little crowd surfing at the Montebello Rock (previously named Amnesia Rockfest and Montebello Rockfest).
 A fun outdoor music festival showcasing talented bands, solo acts and rising talent from around Canada.

 This German festival is celebrated worldwide and in Canada, Kitchener–Waterloo proudly hosts a nine-day Bavarian, the second-largest Oktoberfest on the globe.
 There’s lots of beer, traditional costumes, dancing, singing and all kinds of events all over the city.
-It’s an awesome festival you should try to be at once in your lifetime.
+It’s one of the awesome festivals in canada you should try to be at once in your lifetime.

 Where: St Stephen, New Brunswick